-Wetlands are marshy or swampy areas of at least 2.5 acres which store water and gradually release surface runoff after heavy rains and melting snow.
+Wetlands are marshy or swampy areas which store water and gradually release surface runoff after heavy rains and melting snow.
 Wetlands help to maintain surface water and ground water flow and quality and are valuable as wildlife habitat.
-They should be protected.

 Aquifer Recharge Areas